 We seek to capitalize on what we believe are compelling regional dynamics, such as a strong and fast-growing economy, significant research and development activities and an established entrepreneurial community.
 The HVP team combines substantial investment, advisory and operating experience with capital and networking contacts to support great entrepreneurial teams in successfully executing their growth plans.
-With offices in Birmingham, Alabama, Richmond, Virginia and Gainesville, Florida, we are well positioned to partner with entrepreneurs throughout the Southeast.
+With offices in Birmingham, Alabama, Richmond, Virginia and Gainesville, Florida, we are well positioned to partner with entrepreneurs throughout the Southeast and Mid-Atlantic.

 William W. Brooke